HemaDevaSagar35/GenderBiasAnalysis/README.md

 SEAT Scoring
 ===================
 Run the 2 steps mentioned in Unintended Bias section.
-Run the ipython notebook named __seat_analysis.ipynb__.
+Run the ipython notebook named __GenderBiasAnalysis/TinyBERT/seat_analysis.ipynb__.
 Notebook is self explanatory.
 SEAT test, results and plot can be found in SEAT folder

 REFERENCE